 Washington University reached an agreement in 1999 with Christian Hospital Northeast – one of the affiliate hospitals of BJC HealthCare – for exclusive provision of cardiothoracic surgical services.
 This service now is an integral part of the division with two faculty members including a medical director.

-In addition, the division has signed an affiliation agreement with St. Mary's Good Samaritan, Inc. of Mt.
-Vernon, IL, to provide cardiac surgery services to the 250,000 people in its service area.
+In addition, the division has an affiliation agreement with St. Mary's Good Samaritan, Inc. of Mt.
+Vernon, IL, to assist with providing cardiac surgery services to the 250,000 people in its service area.